This is dialog box with settings, which depend of the extension of

 Create backup file

-Save old content of the edited file in backup
+Save old content of the edited file in backup copy when save the file.

 Word wrap